mbridak/k1usnsst/README.md

 ## Changes since release tag: 22.1.17 Burnt Popcorn

 * Added a persistent store of past contacts.
 This info is stored in `pastcontacts.json` in your home directory.
 It's, as it's extension shows, a json file.
 But you should always log the exchange that was sent.
+* Fixed/rewrote QRZ lookups.
+* Instead of loading the radio state icons each and every single time we polled the radio.
+We now load the states once into an object, then set the label to the pre-loaded object. saving hundreds if not thousands of drive accesses.

 ## Running from source

-Install Python 3, then two required libraries.
+Install Python 3, then three required libraries.

 If you're the Ubuntu/Debian type you can:

-`sudo apt install python3-pyqt5 python3-requests`
+`sudo apt install python3-pyqt5 python3-requests`python3-bs4

 You can install libraries via pip: